 Causes of Pain Catastrophizing in Fibromyalgia

 Since pain and descriptions of pain are generally subjective, it can be difficult to pin down a cause, the severity, and the best way to overcome pain intolerance.
-The first step is to find out where the urge to catastrophize pain stems from, and when you may be at risk:
+The first step is to find out where the urge to catastrophize pain stems from and when you may be at risk:

 - Depression and anxiety.
 These emotional conditions, common in fibromyalgia, inspire negative thoughts that can quickly spiral out of control.
-Since catastrophizing is an expression of severe anxiety, it almost certainly will occur in sufferers that already struggle with some anxiety or depressive issues.
+Since catastrophizing is an expression of severe anxiety, it almost certainly will occur in sufferers who already struggle with some anxiety or depressive issues.

 - Personality.
-People who struggle with neuroticism — a tendency to remain in a negative emotional state for long periods of time — may be prone to catastrophizing, as will people who tend to worry a lot and lack confidence in problem-solving skills.
-Studies have also shown that a person’s personal beliefs about pain can affect the extent of their reaction to it, too.
+People who struggle with neuroticism — a tendency to remain in a negative emotional state for long periods — may be prone to catastrophizing, as will people who tend to worry a lot and lack confidence in problem-solving skills.
+Studies have also shown that a person's personal beliefs about pain can affect the extent of their reaction to it, too.